 - Polyurethane has to still be wet

 - Hold torch or hair dryer about 4-6 inches away from the polyurethane.
 If you are to close you run the risk of moving too much of the sealer to resolve the bubbles

 - Using a back and forth motion, wave the torch or hair dryer over the bubble and watch them melt away.

 - You may still need to use your brush to touch up the spot where the bubble used to exist

 This method is creative and does work with practice.
-However I wouldn’t suggest you start by working on a client wood project, but test out a few times to get the feel for the technique prior to applying to your client wood projects.
+However, I wouldn’t suggest you start by working on a client wood project but test it out a few times to get the feel for the technique prior to applying it to your client wood projects.

-The one take away from this article is to know not matter what process you are using, whether it be tapping with your brush when the polyurethane is still wet, sanding and reapplying a new thin coat when the polyurethane is dry or heating up with a torch or hair dryer there is a solution to all woodworking sealing projects.
+The one takeaway from this article is to know no matter what process you are using, whether it be tapping with your brush when the polyurethane is still wet, sanding and reapplying a new thin coat when the polyurethane is dry, or heating up with a torch or hairdryer there is a solution to all woodworking sealing projects.